 - 2.28 Local Authorities are required to prepare an Annual Statement of their policy on making MRP for each financial year.
-Appendix 2 to Annex 1 outlines the assessment of the Council's Annual MRP Statement for 2021/22, which is included in the Annual Strategy in paragraph 2.30. - 2.29 Officers have reviewed the current strategy and recommend no changes for the 2021/22 strategy.
+Appendix 2 to Annex 1 outlines the assessment of the Council's Annual MRP Statement for 2022/23, which is included in the Annual Strategy in paragraph 2.30. - 2.29 Officers have reviewed the current strategy and recommend no changes for the 2022/23 strategy. - 2.30 Consequently the following paragraphs on Borrowing Activity and Investments form part of the Council's Treasury Management Strategy with effect from 1 April 2022: - 2.30.1 To obtain any long term borrowing requirement from the sources of finance set out in paragraph 2.9; - 2.30.2 A preference to continue to fund the ex-PWLB debt via short term funds from the money markets unless circumstances dictate moving back into longer term fixed rate debt.
+The borrowing sources mentioned in paragraph 2.9 will then be assessed as to their suitability for use; - 2.30.3 To repay market loans requiring renewal by concluding ('realising') equivalent amounts of investments.
+If it is not possible to 'realise' investments then the borrowing sources in paragraph 2.9 will be assessed as to their suitability for use as replacements; - 2.30.4 To undertake short term temporary borrowing when necessary in order to manage cash flow to the Council's advantage; - 2.30.5 To reschedule market and PWLB loans, where practicable, to achieve interest rate reductions, balance the volatility profile or amend the debt profile, dependent on the level of premiums payable or discounts receivable: - 2.30.6 To ensure security and liquidity of the Council's investments and to then optimise investment returns commensurate to those ideals; - 2.30.7 To contain the type, size and duration of investments with individual institutions within the limits specified in Appendix 1 to this Annex.; - 2.30.8 To move funds into externally managed funds if it is felt prudent to do so following appropriate due diligence; and in consultation with the Cabinet Member for Finance;

-- 2.30 Consequently the following paragraphs on Borrowing Activity and Investments form part of the Council's Treasury Management Strategy with effect from 1 April 2021: - 2.30.1 To obtain any long term borrowing requirement from the sources of finance set out in paragraph 2.9; - 2.30.2 To continue to fund the ex-PWLB debt via short term funds from the money markets unless circumstances dictate moving back into longer term fixed rate debt.
-The borrowing sources mentioned in paragraph 2.9 will then be assessed as to their suitability for use; - 2.30.3 To repay market loans, borrowing sources in paragraph 2.9 will be assessed as to their suitability for use, to where investment arrangements run longer than the life of the loans; - 2.30.4 To undertake short term temporary borrowing when necessary in order to manage cash flow to the Council's advantage; - 2.30.5 To reschedule market and PWLB loans, where practicable, to achieve interest rate reductions, balance the volatility profile or amend the debt profile, dependent on the level of premiums payable or discounts receivable; - 2.30.6 To ensure security and liquidity of the Council's investments and to then optimise investment returns commensurate to those ideals; - 2.30.7 To contain the type, size and duration of investments with individual institutions within the limits specified in Appendix 1 to this Annex.; - 2.30.8 To move further funds into the CCLA Property Fund or other externally managed funds if it is felt prudent to do so following appropriate due diligence; and in consultation with the Cabinet Member for Finance; - 2.30.9 To meet the requirements of the Local Authorities (Capital Finance and Accounting) (England) (Amendment) Regulations 2008 the Council's policy for the calculation of MRP in 2021/22 shall be that the Council will set aside an amount each year which it deems to be prudent and appropriate, having regard to statutory requirements and relevant guidance issued by MHCLG.
-The Council will also consider the use of capital receipts to pay down any MRP incurred; and - 2.30.10 To ensure all borrowing and investment activities are made with due reference to any relevant Prudential Indicators.
+- 2.30.9 To meet the requirements of the Local Authorities (Capital Finance and Accounting) (England) (Amendment) Regulations 2008 the Council's policy for the calculation of MRP in 2022/23 shall be that the Council will set aside an amount each year which it deems to be prudent and appropriate, having regard to statutory requirements and relevant guidance issued by DCLG; and - 2.30.10 To ensure all borrowing and investment activities are made with due reference to any relevant Prudential Indicators.

-Interest Projections 2020/21 Revised and 2021/22 Original
+Interest Projections 2021/22 Revised and 2022/23 Original

-- 2.31 The CIPFA document Treasury Management in the Public Services: Code of Practice places a requirement on the Council to publish estimates relating to the operation of the borrowing and investment function. - 2.32 The 2020/21 budget and the projected position for 2020/21 as at November 2020 and also an initial projection for 2021/22 are shown in summary format in the table below:
+- 2.31 The CIPFA document Treasury Management in the Public Services: Code of Practice places a requirement on the Council to publish estimates relating to the operation of the borrowing and investment function. - 2.32 The 2021/22 budget and the projected position for 2021/22 as at November 2021 and also an initial projection for 2022/23 are shown in summary format in the table below.
+Surpluses are indicated in brackets i.e. the Projection 2022/23 shows a surplus of (20,172m) once interest is repaid: